FaridaHaitham04/BigData/README.md

 -  Copy all generated output files from the Docker container to the host machine
 - Save them inside the results/ folder
 - Stop and remove the container
-- To run : .\summary.sh
+- To run : bash summary.sh

 # Output Files:
 results/